On this page...

 How Institutions Apply for Workforce Pell

-State of Iowa applications open for the 2026-27 award year on April 1, with anticipation of the law going into effect on July 1, 2026.
+State of Iowa applications opened for the 2026-27 award year on April 1, with anticipation of the law going into effect on July 1, 2026.
 Interested institutions should:

 - Identify Programs: Evaluate existing noncredit and credit certificate programs for alignment with federal standards.
 Program eligibility criteria include, but are not limited to: